chxpdotdev/www/content/about.md

 I'm a student living in San Diego, CA. I'm doing my Master's in EE with a focus in VLSI Systems.

 My undergraduate degree was also in Electrical Engineering.
 After I received my Bachelor's, I went to work as an Engineer for a utility company on electric grid operations.
-After a few months, I left to work for an aerospace and defense company as an Embedded Software Engineer for a little over a year.
+After a few months, I left to work for an aerospace and defense company as an Embedded Software Engineer.

-The work environment at the aero company was definitely something.
-It was fast, tense, and demanding.
-I worked immense hours every week developing new features and new firmware from scratch for different flight-critical systems.
-However, I wasn't learning anything new.
-I always had an interest for VLSI and microelectronics, so I decided to leave and pursue my higher education.
+After half a year, I wasn't learning anything new at this company.
+The work was repetative and it didn't allow me to have free time for personal projects.
+I always had an interest for VLSI and microelectronics, so I decided to leave and pursue my higher education after a year and a half.
 My current interest is IC layout design.